msrxse/grouped-tasks-accordion/README.md

 ### Note:

-    if running `antfu.vite` and `antfu.browse-lite`, vite server will start itself at port 4000.
+    if running `antfu.vite` , vite server will start itself at port 4000.

 ## Tests